 The proposed route bypasses the Sydney rail network, reducing delays and transit time.
 The network will be much straighter than the existing route via Sydney, allowing trains to maintain higher average speeds of 115km/h, whilst also using less fuel.
 The proposal ensures 98% reliability in the delivery of freight, and boasts availability in line with market needs.

-Inland Rail has long been considered a critical piece of infrastructure Australia needs in order to meet the increasing freight challenges, particularly along the north-south corridor.
+Inland Rail has long been considered a critical piece of infrastructure that Australia needs, in order to meet the increasing freight challenges, particularly along the north-south corridor.
 The proposal of this freight network is fundamentally based upon improved efficiency, availability and reliability of the movement of freight around our nation and will provide important development opportunities for regional Australia.
 The movement of freight along this network will be competitively priced with road freight.

 The Inland Rail network boasts the ability to meet the growing desire for flexible services, having the capacity to accommodate faster, lighter services and slower, heavier services, whilst still preserving the 24 hour transit time.
 The flexibility of services offered by the Inland Rail will be complemented by the connectivity of this network, providing connections to all existing rail networks in Victoria, New South Wales and Queensland.
 The network will deliver a single standard gauge connection across five states to Australia’s busiest ports.

 The new rail corridor will span from Melbourne to Brisbane, circumventing the congested Sydney rail network and passing through regional New South Wales and Queensland.
 It will link capital cities and major centres along the east coast, regional New South Wales and South East Queensland to key regional and metropolitan ports.
 The creation of new networks will ultimately open up businesses to new and existing domestic and export markets.